vardhan0214/Interpretable-Anomaly-Detection-for-Government-Audits-Script-/README.md

 ML-based fraud detection for government audit data using Isolation Forest and statistical analysis, reducing audit scope to the top 4–5% high-risk cases.
 # Fraud Detection in Government Financial Audit Data

-This repository contains a sample of my work completed during my **AI/ML & Data Analyst Internship** at the **Office of the Principal Accountant General (A&E), Jaipur, Rajasthan** from **May 2025 to July 2025**.
+This repository contains the work completed during my **AI/ML & Data Analyst Internship** at the **Office of the Principal Accountant General (A&E), Jaipur, Rajasthan** from **May 2025 to July 2025**.

-The project focuses on building an **interpretable, ML-driven fraud detection system** for large-scale government financial transaction data, designed to assist auditors in identifying high-risk cases efficiently.
+The project focuses on building an **interpretable, data-driven fraud detection system** for large-scale government financial transaction data, designed to assist auditors in identifying high-risk cases efficiently.

 ---

 ## 📌 Project Overview

 Government financial audits involve reviewing massive volumes of transaction data, where traditional manual scanning is time-consuming and inefficient.
-This project addresses that challenge by combining:
+This project addresses that challenge through a **data-driven approach** that combines:

-- **Machine Learning–based anomaly detection**
+- Machine learning–based anomaly detection
-- **Statistical validation techniques**
+- Statistical validation techniques
-- **Domain-driven financial rules**
+- Domain-specific financial rules

-The system narrows audit attention to a **small, high-risk subset (≈4–5%)** of transactions while preserving transparency and explainability for human auditors.
+The system narrows audit attention to a **small, high-risk subset (approximately 4–5%)** of transactions while preserving transparency and explainability for human auditors.

 ---

 ## 🧠 Methodology

 ### 1. Data Processing & Feature Engineering

-Engineered **40+ domain-specific features**, including:
+A **data-driven and domain-aware feature engineering process** was followed, resulting in **40+ engineered features**, including:

-- **Election proximity indicators**
+- Election proximity indicators
-- **GST & IT deduction flags**
+- GST and IT deduction flags
-- **Rolling transaction statistics**
+- Rolling transaction window statistics
-- **Temporal and cyclic patterns**
+- Temporal and cyclic behavior patterns
-- **Statistical deviation measures**
-- **Interaction and aggregation features**
+- Statistical deviation and interaction features

-These features were designed in consultation with audit workflows to reflect real-world financial risk signals.
+These features were designed to reflect real audit risk signals observed in government financial data.

 ---

-### 2. Anomaly Detection
+### 2. Anomaly Detection & Risk Identification

 - Applied **Isolation Forest** for unsupervised anomaly detection
-- Integrated **Z-score logic** to validate statistical deviations
+- Integrated **Z-score–based statistical logic** to validate deviations
 - Implemented **duplicate transaction checks**
 - Used **rolling window mechanisms** to capture short-term irregularities

-Each transaction receives a risk indication based on combined model and rule-based signals.
+This hybrid, data-driven pipeline allows each transaction to be evaluated using both model-based and rule-based signals.

 ---

 ### 3. Visualization & Audit Support

 - Visualized anomalous spending behavior using **Matplotlib** and **Seaborn**
 - Generated plots to highlight:
   - Sudden expenditure spikes
   - Abnormal department-wise trends
   - Temporal clustering of anomalies

-These visual insights support **human-in-the-loop audit decision-making**.
+These visualizations support **data-driven audit decision-making** and enhance interpretability for auditors.

 ---

 ## ⚙️ Key Outcomes

-- Replaced manual full-dataset scanning with targeted ML-driven screening
+- Replaced manual full-dataset scanning with ML-driven risk prioritization
-- Reduced audit scope to **~4–5% high-risk transactions**
+- Reduced audit scope to the **top ~4–5% high-risk transactions**
-- Improved efficiency while retaining interpretability
+- Improved audit efficiency while maintaining transparency
-- Designed the system to align with real government audit constraints
+- Designed the system to align with real government audit workflows and constraints

 ---

 ## 🧪 Tools & Technologies

 - **Python**
 - **Pandas, NumPy**
 - **Scikit-learn (Isolation Forest)**
 - **Matplotlib, Seaborn**
 - **Statistical Analysis & Time-Series Techniques**

 ---